 6.3 The school will be represented at the Independent Complaint Panel Hearing by the person who investigated the complaint under the most recent stage of the procedure.
-This will usually be the Headteacher/Head of School, however it may on occasions be the Chair of the Local Governing Body, the Vice-Chair of the Local Governing Body or a member of the Senior Leadership Team.
+This will usually, but not always, be the Headteacher.
 If the complainant has complained about the way in which the complaint was investigated by that person (rather than simply disagreeing with the outcome of the complaint) then the school will not be represented by that person at the Independent Complaint Panel Hearing, and the school will nominate another person to represent the school.